timbuckley/solve-wordle/README.md

 ## Future work

-Best starting word is along the lines of: `irate`, `later`, or possibly `adieu`.
+- Best starting word is along the lines of: `irate`, `later`, or possibly `adieu`.
 Full analysis would require comparing different solve strategies with different solving words across the corpus of target words.
 This is left as an exercise to the reader.
+- Find common consonant clusters, front and back.
+This makes it easier to figure out what to do if the midpoint of the word is found to be a vowel.